areebbeigh/winspeech/README.md

 # winspeech
 Speech recognition and synthesis library for Windows - Python 2 and 3.

 This is a simple Python library based on the abandoned <a href="https://github.com/michaelgundlach/pyspeech">PySpeech library</a> for Python 2.
+Requires <a href="https://sourceforge.net/projects/pywin32/files/pywin32/">pywin32.</a>

 **PyPI:** https://pypi.python.org/pypi/winspeech<br>
 **Doc:** https://pythonhosted.org/winspeech/

+##Installation
+`pip install winspeech`

 ##Example